Five takeaways from Indiana’s win against Illinois

 Indiana likely punched its ticket to the 2022 NCAA tournament with a 65-63 win over top-seeded Illinois on Friday in the Big Ten tournament quarterfinals.

-Here are five takeaways from the win over the Fighting Illini:
+Here are five takeaways from the win against the Fighting Illini:

 Trayce Jackson-Davis holds his own against Kofi Cockburn